----> Display a Chrome notification when device is X or more major versions behind.
+---> Display a Chrome notification when device is X or more major or minor versions behind.

 This setting allows you to control the threshold at which users will receive a more urgent update message in the form of a Chrome notification, which pops up temporarily over the user's browser in the lower right corner of the screen.

----> Restrict updates to a major Google Chrome version of at most YY.
+---> Restrict updates to a major or minor Google Chrome version of at most YY.

 This setting allows you to set reminders to manually match the limits you may be enforcing via the Chrome Device Settings admin panel.
 This will help ensure users are only notified of OS updates when their devices are behind the max defined version for the domain.

 Because this max version setting must be adjusted manually (e.g. it doesn't change when your max version changes in Chrome Device Settings), we recommend also enabling monthly email reminders.